salvantjeff/salvantjeff/README.md

 # Hi there, I'm Jeff 👋

-## I'm a software engineering student and a mechanical engineer!!
+## I'm a software engineering student and a mechanical engineer!

 - 😄 Pronouns: he/him
 - 🔭 I’m currently working on youtube clone